DamDoh/local_damdoh/README.md

 3.  **Configure Firebase:**
     *   Create a new Firebase project in the [Firebase Console](https://console.firebase.google.com/).
-    *   Copy your Firebase project configuration into `src/lib/firebase/client.ts`.
+    *   Copy your Firebase project configuration into a new `.env` file at the root of the project.
+Use the `.env.example` file as a template.
-    *   Set up a service account key and add it to your environment variables as `FIREBASE_SERVICE_ACCOUNT_KEY` for backend functions.
+    *   Set up a service account key and add it to your environment variables.
+See the Deployment section for details.

 4.  **Run the Development Server:**
     ```bash